mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/bug_report.md

 Additional information (when applicable):
 - Is the problem repeatable: [Yes/No]
-- Sensotrend Uploader version: [Version information at the bottom of the window, f.ex.
+- Sensotrend Uploader version: [f.ex.
 2.33.0-beta]
-- Device used as a data source: [Device and possible connection type, f.ex.
+- Device used as a data source: [f.ex.
 FreeSyle Libre or CareSens Dual using Bluetooth]
-- Operation system: [Operation systen, f.ex Win10 or Mac]
+- Operation system: [f.ex Win10 or Mac]
 - Did the device error cause an incident to the patient?
 [Yes/No. If yes, please write details about the incident here]

 Screenshots: